chillner/RCode-PhD-Thesis/README.md

 # RCode-PhD-Thesis
-All R-code used for my PhD-Thesis
+All R-code used for my PhD-Thesis and further work on the topic